Curtis Publishing Co. v. Butts

 Curtis Publishing Co. v.
-Butts, 388 U.S. 130 (1967), was a landmark decision of the US Supreme Court establishing the standard of First Amendment protection against defamation claims brought by private individuals.
+Butts, 388 U.S. 130 (1967), is a landmark decision of the US Supreme Court establishing the standard of First Amendment protection against defamation claims brought by private individuals.

 Background

 The case involved a libel lawsuit filed by the former Georgia Bulldogs football coach Wally Butts against The Saturday Evening Post.
 The lawsuit arose from an article in the magazine, which alleged that Butts, still Georgia's athletic director following his resignation as coach after the 1960 season, and the Alabama head coach Bear Bryant had conspired to fix games, specifically the 1962 season opener between the Bulldogs and Crimson Tide, which Alabama won 35-0.
 The Butts suit was consolidated with another case, Associated Press v.
 Walker, and both cases were decided in one opinion.

 In finding for Butts but against Walker, the Supreme Court gave some indications of when a "public figure" could sue for libel.